hax0kartik/LFX-WasmEdge-Pretest/README.md

 ## Section 2 - WasmEdge

 ### Overview
 Building process for WasmEdge was relatively simple as well.
-I followed the [instructions](https://wasmedge.org/docs/contribute/source/plugin/wasi_nn/#build-wasmedge-with-wasi-nn-llamacpp-backend) given in WasmEdge docs. *I should note that I built WasmEdge with WASI-NN llama.cpp backend and with OpenBLAS Support.* After building WasmEdge , we'll run the OpenAI compatible API Server from [this](https://github.com/second-state/LlamaEdge/tree/main/api-server) page.
+I followed the [instructions](https://wasmedge.org/docs/contribute/source/plugin/wasi_nn/#build-wasmedge-with-wasi-nn-llamacpp-backend) given in WasmEdge docs. *I should note that I built WasmEdge with WASI-NN llama.cpp backend and with OpenBLAS Support.*
+**I *did* face issues while building the project due to simdjson linking problems but I was able to over come that by installing libsimdjson from apt.**
+After building WasmEdge , we'll run the OpenAI compatible API Server from [this](https://github.com/second-state/LlamaEdge/tree/main/api-server) page.

 ### Building Steps